-The maximum value of the 2022 Group Incentive System for the Group Material Risk Takers receiving UniCredit ordinary shares is approximately € 205 million, equivalent to approximately 0.88% of UniCredit share capital, assuming that all free shares for employees are distributed.
+The maximum value of the 2023 Group Incentive System for the Group Material Risk Takers receiving UniCredit ordinary shares is approximately €186 million, equivalent to approximately 0.58% of UniCredit share capital, assuming that all free shares for employees are distributed.

-Out of this amount, the estimated portion that could be awarded to business functions roles, exceeding the 1:1 ratio between variable and fixed remuneration, is less than 8% of the overall estimated pool (approx. € 16 million distributed to approx. 100 beneficiaries), equivalent to approximately less than 0.08% of UniCredit share capital, assuming that all free shares for employees are distributed.
+Out of this amount, the estimated portion that could be awarded, exceeding the 1:1 ratio between variable and fixed remuneration, is ca. 11% of the overall estimated pool (approx. €20 million distributed to approx. 140 beneficiaries), equivalent to approximately less than 0.06% of UniCredit share capital, assuming that all free shares for employees are distributed.

-The overall number of shares under all other current outstanding Group equity-based plans equals 2.05% of UniCredit share capital.
+The overall number of shares under all other current outstanding Group equity-based plans equals 1.74% of UniCredit share capital.